What is Elix / Elixir (ELIX)? | Beginner’s Guide

 Elix is an Ethereum-based platform for payments, loans, and crowdfunding.
 The team is uniquely taking a mobile-first approach and focusing on usability to attract as large of a user base as possible from the start.

 Market Problem: Keeping financial and personal information on a centralized server has proven time and time again to be an insecure means of data storage (e.g. Equifax).
-Not only does this expose sensitive data to hackers with a single point of failure, it opens up the opportunity for fraud as well.
+Not only does this expose sensitive data to hackers with a single point of failure, but it opens up the opportunity for fraud as well.
 With a single entity controlling data and transactions, who’s to say they aren’t manipulating data as the intermediary?

 In this Elix beginner’s guide, we’ll cover how the project is solving these issues alongside everything else you need to know, including: